Yosemite National Park

 At late summer (August & September), before the first rains, you can have wild forests fires that may affect your visit to the Sierra mountains.
 Even if the fire is not in the park itself it can create smoke that limit visibility.

-Summer visitors will have enough daylight hours to include more hikes and on foot explorations at the valley floor.
+Summer visitors will have enough daylight hours to visit more viewing points, do more hikes, and on foot explorations at the valley floor.

 Fall is a short season in Yosemite (Sep.-Nov.), if you want to see the fall colors this it is the time to visit here.
 Drive to the Yosemite Valley and see the tress along the Merced River change their colors to yellow.